-To ensure this is enforced, the secondary dwelling must be connected to the same services as the primary dwelling, such as:
+To ensure this is enforced, the secondary dwelling must be connected to all the same services as the primary dwelling, including:

-It is easier to get approval for a small dwelling, which can feature:
+It’s far easier to get approval for a small dwelling, which can have two rooms:

-- An open floor plan, with a bathroom being the only separate room
+- An open floor plan, with a bathroom being the only separate room, and

-- A laundry must be integrated into the bathroom or kitchen.
+- A laundry must be in the same room as the bathroom or kitchen.

-If a separate bedroom is genuinely needed, there should only be one.
-You can have separate car parking space.
+If a separate bedroom is truly required, there should only be one.
+You can have a separate car parking space.

 You must have adequate private open space (a minimum of 20sqm).

-To summarise, if the unit has more than 1 bedroom, it may not be classified as “Dependant Accommodation”.
-So, you will not gain Development Approval.
+To recap, if the unit has more than 1 bedroom, it may not be classified as an “Ancillary Dwelling”.
+So, you won’t gain Development Approval.

 The approval process goes as follows:

-Development Approvals are legal documents that allow you to begin building, and state:
+Development Approvals are legal documents allowing you to begin building, and state:

-- Other reports the development must adhere to (i.e. the location, depth of footings, etc.)
+- Other reports the development must adhere to (i.e. the location, depth of footings, etc.), and

 - The timeframe in which the development should take place.

-- Decide whether it’s a suitable development for its location and won’t look out of place
+- Decides whether it’s a suitable development for its location and won’t look out of place.

 - Energy efficiency.

-This is necessary to ensure your granny flat is architecturally safe.
+This is required to make sure your granny flat is architecturally safe.
 It can be obtained by either a private certifier or Council certifier.
 This is also the certifier who will sign off when building is finished, to give you your COO (Certificate of Compliance), so a person is able to legally reside in the dwelling.

-You will not gain Development Approval until both types of Consent have been given.
-Various information is needed for your application.
+You will not gain Development Approval until both types of Consent from both certifiers have been given.

 Planning Consultants are qualified professionals who have full knowledge of the Councils’ Development Plans.